openapi4j/openapi4j/openapi-schema-validator/README.md

 Schema Object is not perfect but has the advantage to not overly complexify the specification and its location is near the right spot.
 To illustrate the purpose, think about XML Schema Definition, Protocol Buffers, simpleSchema and other alternatives old or new, none of those go the JSON Schema way because nobody can maintain this for APIs.

-This is where `extensions` will let you fill the gap !
+This is where `extensions` will let you fill the gap!
-By implementing your own validation, you don't create you subset of the offical OpenAPI Specification, you use it at its maximum !
+By implementing your own validation, you don't create a subset of the official OpenAPI Specification, you use it at its maximum!

 There's no overhead to use extensions, default validators are built directly with this process.